|

 Getting your e-mail is not a problem in

-Greece.
-Most of the computer shops are located in
+If you are having computer problems in Athens most of the computer shops are located in

 Exarchia near the Polytechnic but there are

-you have any trouble with your laptop go to Voulis Street between Ermou and Kara Servias streets and find the Plaisio computer store and they have everything and almost everyone who works there speaks English.
-There are also Germanos Shops all over and they can be helpful too.
-If
+others scattered throughout the city.
+In the center of Athens go to Voulis Street between Ermou and Kara Servias streets close to Syntagma Square and find the Plaisio computer store and they have everything and almost everyone who works there speaks English.
+There are also Germanos electronic shops all over and they can be helpful too.
+There is even one at the airport.
+There is also a big Public

 you are bringing a laptop chances are it will